 - It can only be used for online transactions.

-- It only helps prevent chargebacks associated with Mastercard transactions.
+- It only prevents chargebacks associated with Mastercard transactions.

-- A transaction could be authenticated, even though it was not authorized.
-For example, a roommate might make purchases from the cardholder’s computer without permission.
+- A transaction can be authenticated, even if it was not authorized.

 That last point is very important.
-Our research suggests less than 10% of all chargebacks are the product of genuine criminal fraud.
-Most chargebacks are the result of friendly fraud, and Mastercard Identity Check has no effect on chargebacks resulting from merchant error or friendly fraud.
+Our research suggests that only a small portion of chargebacks are the product of genuine criminal fraud.
+Most chargebacks are the result of friendly fraud.
+Mastercard Identity Check has no effect on chargebacks resulting from merchant error or friendly fraud.